cc4i/awesome-gke/README.md

 ## Contributing

 Encourage you to contribute to this repo if you have implemented a practice that has proven to solve something, just open an issue or a pull request to share with us, please.

+## Notes
+Starring the repo if you feel helpful, that's the big motivation and thanks.